metstrike/meteor/packages/minimongo/README.md

 # Minimongo
 [Source code of released version](https://github.com/meteor/meteor/tree/master/packages/minimongo) | [Source code of development version](https://github.com/meteor/meteor/tree/devel/packages/minimongo)
 ***
+This package is a clone of [meteor-standalone-minimongo](https://www.npmjs.com/package/meteor-standalone-minimongo).
+The original repository of all meteor standalone packages: https://github.com/ivanthedeployer/meteor.
+The MIT license applies.

 This version of Minimongo is minimally modified to be installable and testable using only NPM.
 It was modified to support the [React Meteor Standalone Mixin](https://www.npmjs.com/package/meteor-standalone-react-mixin)

-Exposes the following with require('meteor-standalone-minimongo')
+Exposes the following with require('metstrike-minimongo')
 * Minimongo
 * LocalCollection
 * MinimongoTest